balinttamas87/tv-guide/README.md

 This is so that no matter how fast they click they alwasys receive the expected schedule.
 - Displaying a "timeline" so users can see around what time an airing / program starts and ends.
 - Indicate loading while fetching schedules to be displayed
-- Tried to implement infinite scrolling with windowing so it would be more convenient for users to navigate and possibly rendering the contents would be faster as well. (this could have gone a lot better)
+- Tried to implement infinite scrolling with windowing so it would be more convenient for users to navigate and possibly rendering the contents would be faster as well.

 ## Some things that could be improved or added
 - Improve performance of rendering schedules and store them for offline usage with service workers
 - Ability to filter by service genre / program genre
 - Ability to save favourite channels and filter by favourites or lock them at the top of the list
 - Load schedules starting from the current time
+- images could be in webp format
+- would be nice to only query the services and schedules that we need to render within the window via graphQL

 ## Things that I have experimented with for the first time